Could I Be More Stupid? Yes!

 - If I choose the bypass surgery and it fails—I’m dead.

-There are so many mixed through running Helter Skelter through my mind, it’s hard to do anything or concentrate.
+There are numerous mixed and confusing thoughts running Helter Skelter through my mind, it’s hard to do anything or concentrate.
 Perhaps I’m overthinking this.
 I guess I’ll just have to wait.

 I’m going to ask the doctor what they would do if I had an attack that required me to call 911.